rackerlabs/support-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

         sudo service driveclient start

-### Install the agent on Arch, Gentoo &reg;, and SUSE &reg; systems
+### Install the agent on Arch&reg;, Gentoo&reg;, and SUSE&reg; systems

-For Arch, Gentoo, and SUSE Linux systems, you must first download the tarball.
+For Arch&reg;, Gentoo&reg;, and SUSE&reg; Linux&reg; systems, you must first download the tarball.
 This tarball has the most up-to-date instructions, so, if the following instructions differ from the tarball instructions, use the tarball instructions instead.